Skip to content

 Immediate steps to take when a worker alleges harassment

-How an employer responds to a disclosure of harassment in the first few hours and days is crucial to reassuring those involved (the accused included) that the matter is going to be handled properly.
-This should also reduce the risk of issues further down the road.
+How an employer responds to a disclosure of harassment in the first few hours and days is crucial to reassuring those involved (the accused included) that the matter is going to be handled properly, and should reduce issues further down the road.
 It is also key to creating a culture where people believe that complaints will be listened to.

 read more here